willzhang/image-syncer/README.md

 ## Getting Started

-1、fork this repo ,then create your self secrets:
+1、fork this repo, then create your self secrets:
 ```
 Settings-->Secrets-->New Repository Secrets--> Add your DOCKERHUB_USERNAME and DOCKERHUB_PASSWORD key values.
 ```